PCR & Real-Time PCR

 Meridian Bioscience is a fully integrated life science company that develops, manufactures, markets and distributes a broad range of innovative diagnostic products.

-We are dedicated to developing and delivering better solutions that give answers with speed, accuracy and simplicity that are redefining the possibilities of life from discovery to diagnosis.
-Our molecular reagents are used by biologists and other research scientists to perform test-assays and research in many fields from medical, biotechnology and marine biology to food and agriculture technology as well as forensic and environmental sciences, where life scientists have come to depend upon the outstanding quality and reliability of our reagents.
+They are dedicated to developing and delivering better solutions that give answers with speed, accuracy and simplicity that are redefining the possibilities of life from discovery to diagnosis.
+Their molecular reagents are used by biologists and other research scientists to perform test-assays and research in many fields from medical, biotechnology and marine biology to food and agriculture technology as well as forensic and environmental sciences, where life scientists have come to depend upon the outstanding quality and reliability of their reagents.
+One of their newest product lines is the range of qPCR mixes especially for the application of Liquid Biopsy.
+By using samples such as blood, urine, saliva and stool to monitor disease occurrence, there is less need for painful and invasive surgical biopsies.

 Also read more about what is CRISPR-Cas9.